-One of the most common enquiries that we receive via our Bailiff Advice website is the subject of Magistrate Court fines and whether or not the bailiff/enforcement agent is required to have in his possession a copy of the distress warrant/warrant of control.
+One of the most common enquiries that we receive via our helpline or Enquiry Form is the subject of Magistrate Court fines and whether or not the bailiff/enforcement agent is required to have the distress warrant/warrant of control in his possession and if so, whether he must provide a copy to you.
 A short while ago an enquiry was made to Her Majesty’s Courts & Tribunal Service (HMCTS) on this very subject.
 Below (in italics) is their response.
 For ease of reference, we have broken down HMCTS’s reply into separate headings:

 When is a warrant of control generated?

 “It is not necessary to generate a distress warrant at the time of its issue; the relevant details can be produced (and provided to the debtor) subsequent to its issue (or indeed subsequent to its execution) but such relevant details should be recorded at the time of issue”

 “Designated Fines Officers have the power to issue Distress Warrants/Warrants of Control under schedule 5 of the Courts Act 2003, a court hearing is not required for this sanction to be issued”.

 Is the bailiff required to have the warrant in his possession?

 “It is not necessary for the CEO or the AEA to have the distress warrant in his possession when levying the distress.
 The legislation simply requires a written statement to be shown to the debtor on demand.
 In addition, the CrimPR (Criminal Procedure Rules) requires arrangements to be made for the debtor to see the warrant if he so requests”.

 Does the warrant of control need to be a paper document?